-But Missy gets distracted by her cat outside, mewing and scratching itself.
+But once outside, Missy gets distracted by her cat which is mewing and scratching itself.

-And Granny is busy smoking the bees to get some honey…
+Granny is already up and around.
+She’s busy smoking the bees to get some honey for her potions.

 I can’t feel my hands… Ouch, my neck hurts… What’s happening to me?

-Granny starts down the stairs, stopping and looking over her shoulder at Missy who smiles.
+Granny starts down the stairs, stopping and looking over her shoulder at Missy who smiles back at her.

-The frightened girl is struggling to gain control over her body, but in vain.
-Her limbs stretch like rubber, aching horribly… It hurts!
+In the kitchen, the frightened girl is struggling to gain control over her body, but in vain.
+Her limbs stretch like rubber, aching horribly…

 She doubles over and throws up, retching until there’s nothing left in her stomach.